 They are either a spring-type cord like the SIMMS Retractor which is the one you see in the picture or they are a retractable wire that goes in and out of small housing.

-These are another fly fishing gear tool that you should consider for your nippers and forceps.
+These are other fly tools that you should consider for your nippers and forceps.

-Another good retractor is the Fishpond Swivel Retractor from Bass Pro Shops.
+Another good retractor is the Fishpond Cord Retractor which some anglers prefer.

-I prefer the spring version because they seem to hold up better than the wire ones.
+I prefer the FishPond Swivel Cord Retractor version because they seem to hold up better than the wire ones.